SackofCodetatoes/journal/journal.md

 - Absolutely try to avoid being unfamiliar with my tools.
 Processing the question is fine, but not my own tools.
 - Live and breath code.

+Base conversion technique to determine if a number is of a certain base.
+Think binary, a value is of a base n if the converted base number is 1 with trailing 0s.
+Ex.
+4 is base 2 since binary is 10.
+5 is not as it is 101.
+Similarly can be done with 9 and base 3 leading to 100.
+This can be done in JavaScript with i = integer.  based =  i.toString(base). the following was my approach to resolve the remaining while other approach can also be done. based.slice(1) and check if all trailing values is 0, based.slice(1).every(a => a === 0)

 //

 Walk me throuhg the project youve done and the challenges with it.